quii/learn-go-with-tests/hello-world/readme.md

 	want ()
 ```

 When using a statically typed language like Go it is important to _listen to the compiler_.
-The compiler understands how your types should snap together and work so you don't have to.
+The compiler understands how your code should snap together and work so you don't have to.

 In this case the compiler is telling you what you need to do to continue.
 We have to change our function `Hello` to accept an argument.